bparvin12/BijanParvin_Portfolio_FE/README.md

 ## SEO INFO and OpenGraph
-This project utilizes [next-seo](https://github.com/garmeeh/next-seo) to implement proper SEO tags and info.
+This project utilizes Next.js implementations for SEO Metadata.

 ## Sitemap